 The government bears the burden of proving by a preponderance of the evidence that the defendant should receive an aggravating role adjustment.
-Upon finding that the government has met its burden of proof, the district court must apply the appropriate adjustment and has no discretion to decide whether to apply §3B1.1.
-Because the determination of a defendant's role in an offense is a factual question, appellate courts review it for clear error. "[A]bsent a mistake of law, battles over a defendant's status ... will almost always be won or lost in the district court."
+Upon finding that the government has met its burden of proof, the district court must apply the appropriate adjustment.
+Because the determination of a defendant's role in an offense is a factual question, appellate courts review it for clear error. "[A]bsent a mistake of law, battles over a defendant's status . . . will almost always be won or lost in the district court."